Lone Worker Safety Expo 2019

 09.00 - Ask the Experts

-Come along with questions for our experts in legislation, crime prevention, wellbeing, police response, training…
+Come along with questions for our experts in legislation, crime prevention, mental health and wellbeing, muscular skeletal risks of mobile technology, police response, training...

 This is also your opportunity to visit our trusted suppliers of lone worker services.